 Rina Rosenberg (Jabareen) is an American lawyer and a co-founder and the International Advocacy Director of Adalah - The Legal Center for Arab Minority Rights in Israel (Adalah).
 Her work with Adalah over the last 20 years includes research and advocacy before UN, EU and US bodies; outreach to the international media; writing and editing publications; extensive fundraising and institutional development projects.

-Nadia Saah is the Director of Strategic Development & Initiatives at the Institute for Middle East Understanding (IMEU), a media organization dedicated to advancing Palestinian freedom, justice, and equality.
+Nadia Saah is the Deputy Director at the Institute for Middle East Understanding (IMEU), a media organization dedicated to advancing Palestinian freedom, justice, and equality.
 From 1992-2012, Nadia served as an entertainment executive and strategy consultant for leading companies and institutions such as Discovery Communications Inc., Nintendo, Warner Brothers, Open Society Foundation (OSF), the Gere Foundation and BoomGen Studios.